 What Protects Better?

 Moving to an identity-centered security strategy cuts costs and greatly improves both your physical and digital security.
-By leveraging biometrics—such as facial recognition, voice, fingerprints, or behavior—you’re choosing a system that confirms who people are, not what they know and/or carry in their wallet.
+By leveraging biometrics—such as facial recognition, voice, fingerprints, or behavior—you’re choosing a multi-factor authentication system that confirms who people are, not what they know and/or carry in their wallet.

 By confirming someone’s true identity, quickly and efficiently, a biometric-based system saves precious time and avoids the high cost of replacing tokens.
 This new security philosophy shifts away from protecting secrets and objects to identifying and empowering the people you trust with the appropriate level of access.